BobBuildTool/bob/doc/tutorial/compile.rst

 .. _Workspace Cleanup Plugin: https://wiki.jenkins-ci.org/display/JENKINS/Workspace+Cleanup+Plugin

 Additionally some of the Bob helper tools must be installed on the Jenkins server and be available in the PATH.
-The ``bob-hash-engine`` script is always needed.
+The ``bob-hash-engine`` and ``bob-audit-engine`` scripts are always needed.
 If you're using the sandbox feature ``bob-namespace-sandbox`` must be available too.
 To keep the setup simple it is recommended to install Bob entirely on the server.

 Suppose you have a suitable Jenkins server located at http://jenkins.intranet.local:8080.
 Go to the recipes directory and tell Bob